rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 * [Metro-Bootstrap](http://talkslab.github.com/metro-bootstrap/)
 * [jqMetro](http://jqmetro.codeplex.com/)

-[Follow the instructions]() for replacing the default application generation with your own framework.
+Follow the instructions that accompany the chosen framework to replace the default.

-## Launch and Run
+## Launching your new app
 You are now ready to build and launch your application by selecting a build configuration option:

 * RhoSimulator - The same RhoSimulator that is used on other platforms, provides a Webkit enabled view as well as a Web Inspector to help with debugging